King's Own (3rd Staffordshire) Rifle Militia: Hundred Days Offensive

 Other units took over the lead over the following days, and on 17 October the division closed up to the River Lys.
 105th Bde was in reserve when the Lys was bridged and crossed (the Battle of Courtrai), and on the morning of 19 October it passed through and took up positions south of Courtrai.
 35th Division renewed its advance on 20 October, 105th Bde advancing on the left with all three battalions in line.
 There was no barrage, but each battalion had a section of field guns attached to it and the troops were ordered to advance as in open warfare.
 They moved off at 04.45 and the attack began at 06.15.
 4th North Staffs on the extreme left had the toughest opposition: even while deploying they were fired on by machine guns from in front and to the left.
 While the rest of the division tackled the villages and converged on Zwevegem, 4th North Staffs reached the Bossuit–Kortrijk Canal and captured some howitzers.
 It then pushed on towards its objective, Pont Levis 2 on the canal, which it finally reached at 22.00 that night.
 Next day another division passed through, but 4th North Staffs remained in the mud and wet of the battle zone for another day before being relieved.
 However they were welcomed by the people of the liberated city of Courtrai.

 35th Division returned to the front on the night of 26/27 October and attacked along the River Scheldt at Tiegem on 31 October with heavy artillery support and smokescreens to neutralise the enemy batteries and machine guns on the high ground across the river.
 105th Brigade was in support for this successful attack.
-It then went into rest billets at Marcke while the engineers prepared for and assault crossing of the Scheldt.
+It then went into rest billets at Marcke while the engineers prepared for an assault crossing of the Scheldt.
 The attack was scheduled for 11 November, but during the night of 8/9 November the Germans pulled back from the river and 105th Bde was ordered to scramble across using any means possible.
 The brigade crossed by ferries and temporary bridges, then 104th Bde passed through to continue the pursuit eastwards.
 By the end of 10 November the battalions of 105th Bde were round Kwaremont.
 Next morning came word that the Armistice with Germany would come into force at 11.00, and the division was ordered to make every effort to reach the River Dendre by then.
 105th Brigade was at Audenhove when hostilities ended.